 transactions from new connections.
 Until the rollback operation

 is completed, new connections may encounter locking conflicts

 In most situations, even if the MySQL server was killed

-happens automatically and no action is needed from the DBA.
-If a
+process happens automatically and no action is required of the

 InnoDB data, MySQL might refuse to start.
 In

 this case, see Section 14.22.2, “Forcing InnoDB Recovery”.

 logs written since the last checkpoint, the redo logs must be